 Imitrex and herbs and supplements

-There aren’t any herbs or supplements that have been specifically reported to interact with Imitrex.
+There aren’t any other herbs or supplements that have been specifically reported to interact with Imitrex.
 However, you should still check with your doctor or pharmacist before using any of these products while taking Imitrex.

 Imitrex and foods